RLAlab/rlalab.github.io/content/authors/Chen Fan/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master & Undergraduate Students
+  #- Master & Undergraduate Students
+  - PhD Students
 ---

 Hello!
 My name is Chen, from Shenzhen, China.
 I am currently studying Molecular Bioengineering at Imperial and in the RLA lab I’ll be working on investigating how p-coumaric acid is degraded in _Yarrowia lipolytica_ and identify the genes responsible for it.